Chlamydomonas reinhardtii: Motion

 C. reinhardtii trajectory, in HSA (culture medium), under red light.

 C. reinhardtii swims thanks to its two flagella, in a movement analogous to human breaststroke.
 Repeating this elementary movement 50 times per second the algae have a mean velocity of 70 μm/s; the genetic diversity of the different strains results in a huge range of values for this quantity.
 After few seconds of run, an asynchronous beating of the two flagella leads to a random change of direction, a movement called "run and tumble".
 At a larger time and space scale, the random movement of the alga can be described as an active diffusion phenomenon.
+Environmental factors such as ambient temperature influence swimming behavior, with higher temperatures leading to flagellar shortening and reduced swimming speeds within minutes.

 DNA transformation techniques

-Gene transformation occurs mainly by homologous recombination in the chloroplast and heterologous recombination in the nucleus.
-The C. reinhardtii chloroplast genome can be transformed using microprojectile particle bombardment or glass bead agitation, however this last method is far less efficient.
-The nuclear genome has been transformed with both glass bead agitation and electroporation.
-The biolistic procedure appears to be the most efficient way of introducing DNA into the chloroplast genome.
-This is probably because the chloroplast occupies over half of the volume of the cell providing the microprojectile with a large target.
-Electroporation has been shown to be the most efficient way of introducing DNA into the nuclear genome with maximum transformation frequencies two orders of magnitude higher than obtained using glass bead method.
+Genetic transformation in C. reinhardtii differs between cellular compartments: chloroplast transformation occurs mainly through homologous recombination, whereas nuclear transformation typically involves non-homologous recombination.

+DNA can be introduced into the chloroplast by microprojectile bombardment or glass bead agitation.
+Biolistic delivery is generally more efficient, likely because the large chloroplast occupies over half of the cell volume and therefore represents a relatively large target for biolistic delivery.